 The 58-guest Sea Cloud stands above the small ship cruising fleet in high-level luxury with the taste and elegance akin to the Victorian era.
 Sailing on a traditional square rig this smartly has not been done since the British Empire, making this trip ideal for travelers looking to experience the past along with the modern comforts of the twenty-first century.
 This balance offers guests the ability to sail with sophistication through the Mediterranean with the excellent guiding that National Geographic is renowned for.

-National Geographic Orion is a state-of-the-art expedition ship purpose-built for polar expedition travel.
-She boasts the world-class guiding that National Geographic is known for as well as specialized polar exploration and educational equipment.
-Her smaller size for polar ships at only 102 passengers allows her to be more nimble and flexible when navigating the polar seas and channels, so she remains a favorite of mine in Antarctica.
+National Geographic Endurance is among the most state-of-the-art ships purpose-built for polar expedition travel.
+Recognizable by her innovative and efficient bow design, she boasts the world-class guiding that National Geographic is known for as well as specialized educational equipment and a helicopter landing pad to allow guests to access the world’s farthest reaches.
+Her smaller size for polar ships at only 126 passengers allows her to be more nimble and flexible when navigating the polar seas and channels.
+She has become a fast new favorite of mine for clients seeking Antarctica cruises and Arctic cruises.

-These 9 favorite small ships of mine are just a sample of the unique vessels we sail with around the world; view all AdventureSmith’s small ships or browse our selection of small ship cruise deals.
-Learn more about our entire selection of small ship cruises. or read our extensive collection of small ship cruise reviews.
+These 9 favorite small ships of mine are just a sample of the unique vessels we sail with around the world; view all AdventureSmith’s small ships, browse our selection of small ship cruise deals or read our extensive collection of small ship cruise reviews to learn more.

-This post on the best standout small ships was originally published in March 2017.
-Our team of experts have since updated the content to add new favorites and photos; our most recent update occurred August 2018.
+This blog about the best small ships is among AdventureSmith Explorations’ extensive travel resources.
+Visit our Small Ship Cruise Guides page for even more tips and inspiration to plan your own small ship cruises.
+Note that this post was originally published in March 2017.
+Our team of experts have since updated the content to add new favorites and photos; our most recent update occurred June 2020.